Business

 Your security.
 This is probably the best reason to file early and therefore makes #1 on my list.
 Filing your taxes early can protect you from would-be cyber thieves.

-The IRS will only allow one return per social security number, and it’s first come first served.
+The IRS will only allow one return per social security number, and it’s first-come, first-served.
 If your social security number has been hijacked, you will get a rejection notice from the IRS.

 Receive your refund sooner.
 Obviously, It’s your money!
 Who doesn’t want their money as quickly as possible?